 Father Lawrence says that for the people who have faith, it would be a miracle.
 “I believe it is,” he adds.
 He takes you to the terrace from which he saw the sea in action, as it surged across the road and flooded the huts in front of St. Thomas’ post.
 It is an innocuous looking log of wood, mounted on a cement pedestal.

-The real miracle is that nobody has cut this ‘St. Thomas’ pole down and carried it away to their puja room or a European museum!
+The real miracle is that nobody has cut this ‘St. Thomas’ pole down and carried it away to their puja room or sold it to a European museum!

 The story goes that a village in the Mylapore area was flooded when a huge tree trunk fell across the river.
 The local king brought a royal pachyderm to lug it away, but the task seemed impossible.
 Then St. Thomas came along, removed the girdle from waist and handed it to a bystander and asked him to yank the log with it.
 He did so and the log moved easily.
 There is a mural illustrating the episode in the cathedral museum.